mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 {{<img src="diary-backup.png" alt="Screenshot of TrueNAS dataset creation screen with encryption disabled">}}

 Now, I'm ready to set up a replication task to back up encrypted snapshots of the `diary-entries` dataset to the unencrypted `diary-entries-backup` dataset.
-From there, restic can access the `diary-entries-backup` dataset and back it up to cloud storage.
+From there, restic can access the `diary-entries-backup` dataset and replicate it to cloud storage.

 When I create the replication task, TrueNAS warns me that I'm replicating an encrypted dataset.
-And that's fine because it's what I want.
+That's fine &mdash; it's exactly what I want.
 I want to take encrypted snapshots and back them up to the cloud while they're still encrypted:

 {{<img src="replication-warning.png" alt="Warning in TrueNAS: You are replicating the following encrypted datasets: 'pool1/diary-entries'.
 Destination datasets will be locked and can be unlocked with source datasets' encryption key'">}}

-I start the replication task and... it fails:
+I start the replication task, and it... fails:

 {{<img src="replication-error.png" alt="Unable to send encrypted dataset 'pool1/diary-entries' to existing unencrypted or unrelated dataset 'pool1/diary-entries-backup'.">}}